Content

 Conclusion

-The patterns outlined are usually not mutually exclusive and it is often not possible to maintain a constant pattern through out an application.
-As to whether a pattern is more advantageous than another is dependent on several variables.
+The patterns outlined are usually mutually exclusive and it is often hard to maintain a any throughout an application (without falling into a trap).
+For example the more efficient your code the harder it will be to read.
+As to whether a pattern is more advantageous than another is dependent on the situation.
+One has to be able to recognize (at a macro level) what code warrants a certain approach.

 comments